Nicole Maloof

 Narrative, Printmaking, and Artist Books

-In this course, we will explore different ways in which narrative can be achieved through conventional and experimental applications of printmaking and bookmaking.
+In this course, we will explore different ways that narrative can be achieved through conventional and experimental applications of printmaking and bookmaking.
 How is a story told in a single panel?
 Over a series of pages?
 How might conventional means of storytelling be subverted and abstracted, stories retold?
 How do the formal choices in making an object affect the way a narrative unfolds?
 Does a story always require words?
 And does the form of a book always imply narrative no matter how abstract its content?
 Over the course of the semester, a variety of basic printmaking processes will be covered—including monotype, silkscreen, and relief cut—along with an assortment of bookbinding techniques, including simple folding, pamphlet binding, accordion binding, Japanese stab binding, coptic binding, and other types of stitching that can be employed.
 Students will be asked to produce both one-of-a-kind artist books and easily reproducible books to then be distributed on the Sarah Lawrence College campus.

 Faculty